bharatmakvana/html-code-snippets/README.md

 For further more information about some of the code snippets look at the following commands.

-## Commands
+## Short Text that triggers or provides the full code for the elements
-* cta - For Call to Actoon HTML Element code
+* cta - For Call to Actoon HTML code
+* slider - For Slider HTML code
-* iconteaser - For Icon Teaser HTML Element code
+* iconteaser - For Icon Teaser HTML code
+* card - For Card Teaser HTML code
+* textimage - For Card Text with Image HTML code
+* testimonial - For Testimonial Slider HTML code
+* author-card - For Author Card HTML code
+* feature-teaser - For Feature Teaser HTML code
+* counter-block - For Counter Block HTML code
+* logo-wall-slider - For Logo Wall Slider HTML code
+* hero-teaser - For Hero Teaser HTML code

 ## Requirements